GeorgDangl/NetCoreHeroes/Readme.md

 > This example is now configured for **webpack**, the latest commit targeting **system.js** can be found at commit [def228f](https://github.com/GeorgDangl/NetCoreHeroes/tree/cdb988aa40c7ce3dfd019cc8ada199bb7665852b)

+> This project is using the Visual Studio 2017 *.csproj format.
+The latest version that works with Visual Studio 2015 can be found at commit [9a5591c](https://github.com/GeorgDangl/NetCoreHeroes/commit/9a5591c810a0cfe87bb79ddf09dca42b3e96803e)

 ![Build Status](https://jenkins.dangl.me/buildStatus/icon?job=NetCoreHeroes.Tests)

 NetCoreHeroes is an example project for the [Angular 2 Tour of Heroes tutorial](https://angular.io/docs/ts/latest/quickstart.html) using
 TypeScript in Visual Studio 2015.
-It's currently on Angular 2.0.0 Final and Asp.Net Core 1.1.0.
+It's currently on Angular 4.1.3 and Asp.Net Core 1.1.2.
 I've [published a few blog posts](https://blog.dangl.me/archive/netcoreheroes-angular2-with-net-core-in-visual-studio-2015-part-i/) describing the process from setting up Visual Studio to Continuous Integration with Jenkins.

 **A live example is [available here](https://netcoreheroes.dangl.me).**